The 10 Best Mercedes Benz Models of the 1960s

 The 280SL was ahead of its time when it came to technology and power.
 Its most notable feature is its sleek, sports-like body characterized by two doors, a long and curvy bonnet, and an imposing front bumper.
 It was in deed designed to be a sports car with a touch of luxury and elegance thanks in part to the removable top.

-Hosting a spark-ignition four-stroke engine, the Mercedes-Benz 280SL has a top speed of 200 km/h (which is still impressive today) and packed an incredible power of 195bhp.
-The interior is not as spacious as the earlier models, but the removable top is a great convenience.
+Hosting a spark-ignition four-stroke engine, the Mercedes-Benz 280SL has a top speed of 200 km/h (which is still impressive in the present day) and packed an incredible power of 195 bhp.
+The interior is not as spacious as the earlier Mercedes-Benz models, but the removable top is a great convenience.

 1. 1960 Mercedes-Benz 300SL Roadster

-Despite being among the earliest 60s Mercedes-Benz models, the 300SL Roadster puts later models to shame with its good looks and sonic speeds.
+Despite being among the earliest 60s Mercedes-Benz models, the 300SL Roadster puts later Mercedes-Benz models to shame with its good looks and sonic speeds.
 A typical sports car, the model features a gracefully long bonnet and a spacious bending boot that makes it look sleek.
-The removable top opens up to a comfortable interior with a neat dashboard hosting the latest technology of the time.
+The removable top opens up to a comfortable interior with a neat dashboard hosting the latest technology of the time period.

-However, although the looks alone are captivating, it is the speed and power that take the day.
+However, although the looks alone are captivating, it is the speed and raw power possessed by this Mercedes-Benz that takes the day.
 It records a top speed of 250 km/h and can accelerate from 0-100 km/h in just 7.6 seconds, which is amazing even by today’s standards.
-It also has an impressive power output of 240bhp.
+It also has an impressive power output of 240bhp, making it one of the best Mercedes-Benz models for those who enjoy highway driving.

 You can also read: